Adam Mulawarman Tugio

 Adam Mulawarman Tugio (born 11 September 1965) is an Indonesian diplomat who is currently serving as ambassador to Vietnam since 2025.
-He previously served as ambassador to Pakistan from 2020 to 2023 and advisor (expert staff) to the foreign minister from 2023 until now.
+He previously served as ambassador to Pakistan from 2020 to 2023 and advisor (expert staff) to the foreign minister from 2023 until 2026.

 Early life and education

 Adam was born on 11 September 1965.
 He completed his law studies at the University of Indonesia in 1990 and received his master's degree on the same subject from the American University in 1996.